 Mmmmm…cheesecake.
 This nifty strawberry cheesecake ice cream recipe has all the uber richness of strawberry cheesecake and all the luxe creaminess of ice cream, but with barely any effort.
 Seriously.
-The flip side of that nifty little trick is that the recipe requires a little more time in the freezer, making it a really crummy thing to crave at the last minute.
+The flip side of that nifty little trick is that the recipe requires a little more time in the freezer, making it a touch frustrating if you’re craving it at the last minute.
 But if that’s your worst problem in life, well, things are okay.–David Leite

 Strawberry Cheesecake Ice Cream

-- One 8-ounce package Philadelphia-brand cream cheese, softened
+- One (8-ounce) package Philadelphia-brand cream cheese, softened

-- 1 14-ounce can sweetened condensed milk
+- One (14-ounce) can sweetened condensed milk

 - 1/3 cup heavy cream